sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-gems/image-upload.md

   end
   ```

-  the `:styles` attribute creates various styles of image that are accessible with these helpers:
+  The `:styles` attribute creates various styles of images, which will be accessible later with paperclip url helpers:

   ```
     <%= image_tag @user.avatar.url %>